- Title: Back to the Future

 The basic plot is as follows: Marty (Michael J. Fox) is a “typical” American teenager – he has a girlfriend, problems with his folks and family, and problems at school.
 His best friend is an eccentric inventor named Doc Brown (Christopher Lloyd).
 Marty meets up with Brown at a local shopping mall in the middle of the night, where Brown demos his newest invention – a working time machine.
 However, one of the components needed to kick-start the electrical generator in the time machine is plutonium – which Brown steals from some Libyan terrorists.
 During the experiments – they show up, Doc Brown is killed, and Marty jumps in the time machine to escape (it is, after all, a sports car).
 Marty arrives in 1955, where he accidentally prevents his parents from meeting.
 He must then get them back together, and help Doc Brown to find a way to return the time machine (and himself) to the future.
 Due to some changes in how George (Crispin Glover) and Lorraine (Lea Thompson) meet, get together, and fall in love, when Marty returns to the future – he finds his life slightly changed, for the better.

-This film has a lot of detail and craft found in three different eras (1985 before Marty time travels, 1955, and 1985 after Marty time travels) – set dressing, costumes, and the locations of downtown Hill Valley, Marty’s home, and Twin Pines / Lone Pine mall.
-It also, ironically, has a device relatively common in 1985 used for time travel (the DeLorean) that almost immediately thereafter disappeared.
-(The car was a flop).
-This, by pure coincidence, is like the TARDIS in Doctor Who – based on the once common-place police box, now almost solely identified with time travel and a SF TV show.
+This film has a lot of detail and craft found in three different eras (1985 before Marty time travels, 1955, and 1985 after Marty time travels) – set dressing, costumes, and the locations of downtown Hill Valley, Marty’s home, and Twin Pines / Lone Pine Mall.
+It also, ironically, has a device relatively common in 1985 used for time travel (the DeLorean) that almost immediately thereafter disappeared (The car was a flop).
+This, by pure coincidence, is like the TARDIS in Doctor Who – based on the once common-place police box, now almost solely identified with time travel and an SF TV show.

 The performances are also great.
 Michael J. Fox is wonderful as the breathless, panicky, lacking in self-confidence Marty McFly.
 Christopher Lloyd is great as the eccentric, slightly nuts, Doc Emmet Brown.
 And both Crispin Glover and Lea Thompson do a really good job playing three different versions of Marty’s parents.